irisvukovic/Coursework-MSc-DataScience-UB/Complex-Network-Analysis/README.md

 ### 2. [Bluetooth Proximity Network Analysis](./Complex-Networks-Study_2.ipynb)
 For the second assignment, we focused on the **Bluetooth proximity layer** to analyze community structure and network dynamics.
 We studied clusters, bridge nodes, and potential paths for disease spread or information flow within the network.
-The interactive HTML version contains visualizations and results, while the notebook contains the underlying code.

 ## References